 STEM Action Grant Program (applications are currently closed for this grant)

-The Society aims to fund innovative organizations that support community based STEM projects, and whose work supports our mission.
-The Society’s prestigious middle and high school STEM competitions, and the award-winning journalism produced by our Science News media group, have lead countless individuals toward STEM fields over the past 75 years.
+The Society aims to fund innovative non-profit organizations that support community-based STEM projects, and whose work supports our mission.
+The Society’s prestigious middle and high school STEM competitions, and the award-winning journalism produced by our Science News media group, have led countless individuals toward STEM fields since 1921.

 The Society is interested in supporting organizations that:

 - are mission-driven and whose goals align with the Society’s

 - advocate for the general public’s increased understanding of STEM fields with the goal of producing a science-literate society

 - aim to spark lifelong interest in and appreciation for STEM fields through unique programming, increased accessibility and exposure to science

 - aim to increase participation of underrepresented populations in STEM fields

 STEM Research Grant Program - (applications are currently closed for this grant)

 The Society aims to support school-based science research programs by providing one-time grants to teachers who are leading students in authentic research projects.
 Eligibility for these grants is limited (see below).
 Please email firstname.lastname@example.org if you have questions.